awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 Backtracking doesn't generate binlog entries for the changes that it makes\.
 If you have binary logging enabled for the DB cluster, backtracking might not be compatible with your binlog implementation\.

 **Note**
 For database clones, you can't backtrack the DB cluster earlier than the date and time when the clone was created\.
-For more information about database cloning, see [Cloning an Aurora DB Cluster Volume](Aurora.Managing.Clone.md)\.
+For more information about database cloning, see [Cloning an Aurora DB cluster volume](Aurora.Managing.Clone.md)\.

 ### Console<a name="AuroraMySQL.Managing.Backtrack.Performing.Console"></a>